FACT: High-Dimensional Random Forests Inference: Real data application

+In panel a) of Figure~\ref{fig:relations} where EXUSUKx is plotted, the stable FACT inference identifies three significant rolling windows.
+Each pair of two vertical dotted lines indicate an identified significant two-year rolling window, where different windows are differentiated by thickness of the pair of dotted lines.
+These discoveries are intuitive since the co-movement of EXUSUKx and the one-month-ahead inflation is visually apparent around 2020.
+In particular, there are obvious drops for both series.
+Since the response is the one-month-ahead inflation, the EXUSUKx drops one month earlier in March 2020 than the inflation, making EXUSUKx a one month earlier indicator for the inflation drop.
+Moreover, our findings suggest that the co-movement between these two series had begun before the COVID-19 pandemic (the vertical solid line at April 2020 in Figure~\ref{fig:relations} indicates the beginning of COVID-19 pandemic), and had persisted over the outbreak of the COVID-19 pandemic.

+On the other hand, the other two significant variables, CUUR0000SAD and IPNMAT, are types of consumer price index and industrial production index, respectively.
+These findings are intuitive since these types of price indices are known to be closely related to the inflation.
+Interestingly, our empirical analysis suggests that there may be certain nonlinear relations between these variables and the inflation; that is, the e-value statistic $e_{j}(\tanh{(x)}, (\tanh{(x)})^2)$, which measures the nonlinear associations, of the stable FACT for these two variables are quite large.
+In contrast, our analysis shows that the association between the inflation and EXUSUKx may be mainly linear.
+Such an empirical result is supported by the clear co-movement between the inflation and EXUSUKx displayed in Figure~\ref{fig:relations}, and the fact that CUUR0000SAD and IPNMAT indeed do not have easily discernible (to the naked eyes) co-movement with the one-month-ahead inflation as shown in Figure~\ref{fig:relations}.

+The above results illustrate how the stable FACT inference can facilitate identifying some important covariates, under the limitation of using only very few observations at each two-year rolling window.
+Such an advantage can make FACT a powerful and reliable inference tool for different data science applications.

-{A.\arabic{equation}} {A.\arabic{subsection}} This Supplementary Material contains the proofs of Theorems \ref{theorem1}--\ref{theorem7}, Propositions \ref{prop1}--\ref{prop4}, and some technical lemmas, as well as some additional simulation and real data results.
+{A.\arabic{equation}} {A.\arabic{subsection}} This Supplementary Material contains the proofs of Theorems \ref{theorem3}--\ref{theorem7}, Propositions \ref{prop1}--\ref{prop5}, and some technical lemmas.
+Hereafter, we denote by $\Phi(\cdot)$ and $\Phi^{-1}(\cdot)$ the cumulative distribution function of the standard Gaussian distribution and its inverse function, respectively.
 All the notation is the same as defined in the main body of the paper.
-Throughout the proofs, we use the generic constants such as $C$ and $K$; unless specified otherwise, these constants are independent of the sample size.
+Throughout the proofs, we use the generic positive constants such as $C$ and $K$ whose values may change from line to line; unless specified otherwise, these constants are independent of the sample size $n$.

 {A.\arabic{subsection}}